tomjoht/tomjoht.github.io/_restapicourse/docapis_postman.md

 {{note}}The Accept header tells the browser what format you will accept the response in.
 The Accept header for the `weatherdata` endpoint is `application/json`, whereas the first two are `application/text`. {{end}}

-## View the format of the weatherdata response in pretty JSON
+## View the format of the weatherdata response in JSON
 {{activity}}
 The first two endpoint responses include text only.
 The weatherdata endpoint response is in JSON format.